-Some people take a fast-track route - about 1 - 4 months.
-Some people choose to take the whole 1 year to complete.
-There is no "average" as such as we don't monitor this, because every learner is different and they take as long as they take.
-If you are on a deadline, we will be on your case to complete within your desired timescale.
+Some people take a fast-track route – about 1 – 4 months.
+Others need the whole 1 year to complete.
+There is no “average” as such as we don’t monitor this, because every learner is different and they take as long as they take.
+If you are on a deadline, we will be on your case to complete within your required timescale.

 For those taking the level 2 Gym and Level 3 PT certificates separately, the gym part is shorter in terms of the work to do, but once learners are used to studying again the PT section can be just as short.

 Our unique selling point is the personal level of service and expert tuition we offer.
 We support all our learners on their own path towards qualification.

 I hope you choose to take your qualification with us and we can follow your progress into the industry and making a huge splash with your PT business going forward.

 If you have any questions or concerns at all, please don’t hesitate to get in touch.

 Wishing you all the best in your career, Alison

 HFI will lead you every step of the way

 Should I take the "combined PT Diploma" or the gym and PT certificates separately?